objektwerks/fp/README.md

 Fastparse
 ---------
->Fastparse feature tests using Scala 3.
+>Scala native calc app using Fastparse and Scala 3.

 Install
 -------